1980s

 Stewart Copeland – Rumble Fish (1983)

 Possibly the best rock score ever written.
-Clever use of looped, sampled rhythmic sounds, for metaphorical story-telling.
+Inventive use of looped, sampled rhythmic sounds, for metaphorical story-telling.
 Extraordinary textures (e.g. high-pitched metals for fast-changing cloud formations).

 Jean Prodromides – Danton (1983)